blue-oil/blueoil/docs/tutorial/image_keypoint_detection.md

 choose learning rate schedule ({epochs} is the number of training epochs you entered before):  '3-step-decay-with-warmup' -> warmup learning rate 1/1000 in first epoch, then train the same way as '3-step-d enable data augmentation?
 Yes
-Please choose augmentors:  done (6 selections) apply quantization at the first layer?  no
+Please choose augmentors:  done (6 selections)
+-> select Blue, Brightness, Color, Contrast, FlipLeftRight, Hue apply quantization at the first layer?  no
 ```

-If configuration finishes, the configuration file is generated in the `my_config.yml` under config directory.
+If configuration finishes, the configuration file is generated in the `keypoint_detection_demo.py` under config directory.

 ## Train a network model